 Plus, make sure to preview your email design across multiple devices and email clients, so you know how it will render for recipients who are reading your email on mobile devices, on their computers, or elsewhere.
 Our team will help test, too!

 Remember that, like all of us, the recipients of your eBlast are busy and have short attention spans.
 It is highly likely that they won’t spend very long on your email, so it’s key to design that email with efficiency and readability in mind.
 Keep the CTA “above the fold” so the recipient can see it without having to scroll too much.
 Can the recipient answer what, why, and how after just a few seconds of looking at the email?

 And, be sure to include the book’s pub date prominently so they know the best time to submit and post their review.
-Bookish’s Executive Editor Kelly Gallucci told NetGalley Insights: “My pet peeve is definitely when emails don’t contain enough information.
+We Are Bookish Executive Editor Kelly Gallucci told NetGalley Insights: “My pet peeve is definitely when emails don’t contain enough information.
 It’s most helpful for me when the author, book title, genre, and pub date are as up-front and clear as possible.”